U.S. energy exports to climb as China pledges ramp-up in purchases

 “This is a good first step in removing barriers with one of our most critical trading partners,” said Derrick Morgan, a senior vice president at trade group American Fuel and Petrochemical Manufacturers (AFPM).

-“We hope this will be the first in a series of steps to open a key market for American exports of all kinds – including energy and petrochemical products, which still are in need of tariff relief,” he added.

-Reporting by Devika Krishna Kumar and Scott DiSavino in New York, Shu Zhang and Florence Tan in Singapore, Jennifer Hiller in Houston and Xu Muyu in Beijing; Editing by Richard Chang
+Reporting by Devika Krishna Kumar and Scott DiSavino in New York, Shu Zhang, Chen Aizhu and Florence Tan in Singapore, Jennifer Hiller in Houston and Xu Muyu in Beijing; Editing by Richard Chang and Christian Schmollinger